 Abstract submissions could be in the following formats:

-Pre-conference Workshops which are conducted the day prior to the conference on 13 March 2019.
+Pre-conference Workshops which are conducted the day prior to the conference on 17 March 2021.
 International and local speakers will conduct workshops on their area of expertise.
 The focus of the workshops is skills transfer.
 The workshops will each be four hours long to give enough time for interaction between presenters and workshop delegates.

-Presentations on 14 and 15 March 2019 should aim to address relevant contemporary issues.
+Presentations on 18 and 19 March 2021 should aim to address relevant contemporary issues.
 Both scientific research and practical case studies will be accepted.
 To increase the value-add of your presentation, we request that presenters leave the conference delegates with either some tips, tools or a template to help them to apply the lessons learnt.
 Please note that open-space presentations may be repeated to give conference delegates the opportunity to attend two presentations done during the same open-space slot.
 Presentations are 60 minutes long; 45 minutes for the presentation and 10 minutes for questions.

 Speakers’ Corner / Short Session presenters will have an opportunity to showcase some interesting research which may be “under construction.”
-This platform should be used by presenters who want to showcase projects, research or programmes related to assessment centre which have not reached full fruition.
+This platform should be used by presenters who want to showcase projects, research or programmes related to assessment centres which have not reached full fruition.
 It creates an ideal opportunity for students and practitioners to present preliminary ideas and findings.
 Three short sessions will be hosted in an hour slot.